JustinSGray/pyCycle_original_old/README.md

 ### Cantera
-In addition, this plugin requires the [Cantera](https://code.google.com/p/cantera/) package and python wrapper for it.
+In addition, this plugin requires [Cantera](https://code.google.com/p/cantera/) and the python wrapper for it.
 You can [compile cantera from scratch](http://cantera.github.io/docs/sphinx/html/compiling.html), or follow the instructions below for a bit easier route.

 #### Windows